Modeling and interpolation of the ambient magnetic field by Gaussian processes: Efficient GP modeling of the magnetic field

 \subsection{Sequential estimation}

-In robotics, considering an online solution for estimating the magnetic field estimates falls natural.
+Many applications require online (sequential) estimates of the magnetic field.
 The following formulation provides the \emph{same} (within numerical precision) solution as the batch estimation solution \eqref{eq:gp-solution-approx} in the previous section.
 The inference scheme in the previous section is in practice the solution of a linear Gaussian estimation problem.
 Sequential solutions for this type of problems have been extensively studied, and this mathematical formulation is widely known as the \emph{Kalman filter}.
-The connection between Kalman filtering and Gaussian process regression has recently been studied, for example, by \citet{Osborne:2010, Sarkka+Solin+Hartikainen:2013, Huber:2014}.
+The connection between Kalman filtering and Gaussian process regression has recently been studied, for example, in \cite{Osborne:2010, Sarkka+Solin+Hartikainen:2013, Huber:2014}.

-Reformulation of a batch problem to a sequential algorithm is discussed (with examples) in the book \citet{Sarkka:2013}.
+Reformulation of a batch problem to a sequential algorithm is discussed (with examples) in the book by \citet{Sarkka:2013}.
 Following this formulation (and notation to large extent) we may write the following recursion: Initialize $\vectb{\mu}_0 = \vect{0}$ and $\vectb{\Sigma}_0 = \vectb{\Lambda}_{\vectb{\theta}}$ (from the GP prior).
 For each new observation $i=1,2,\ldots,n$ update the estimate according to

 This means that for a test input location $\vect{x}_*$ we get predictions for the mean and the variance of the magnetic field which are given by

 and conditional on the data observed up to observation $i$.
 Writing out the conditioning on $\mathcal{D}$ was stripped in the earlier sections for brevity.